Migration Guides

 PRs:#17605

 Audio volume can now be configured using decibel values, as well as using linear scale values.
-To enable this, some types and functions in bevy_audio have changed.
+To enable this, some types and functions in bevy::audio have changed.
+First, Volume is now an enum with Linear and Decibels variants:

 let v = Volume(1.0);